mikomagni/statamic-rsync-tools/README.md

 # Statamic Asset Sync Pro

-> **🚧 DEV BRANCH - Statamic 6 Alpha**
+> **🚧 V6 BRANCH - Statamic 6 Support**
-> This is the development branch for Statamic 6 compatibility.
+> This is the v6 branch for Statamic 6 compatibility.
 For production use with Statamic 5, please use the [main branch](../../tree/main) or install v1.x.
 > See [STATAMIC-6-DEV.md](STATAMIC-6-DEV.md) for installation and testing instructions.

 Keep your assets in sync between environments, and keep your Git clean.
 A powerful rsync-based addon for transferring files between local and remote servers.